D0D0123/MemoryGuideC/README.md

 For example, consider a program that reads words in from a text file and converts it into a linked list of words - you don't know how many words there are, nor do you know the length of the longest word at compile time.

 This is a situation where dynamic memory allocation is necessary - to allocate a new list node for each word read in, and to allocate a character array to store each word.

+### Lifetime
+The other major reason to use dynamic memory allocation is because you get control over the **lifetime** of the allocated memory.

+If you initialise a stack-allocated variable within a function, it will be local to the function's scope, and it's memory will be automatically freed at the end of the function call.
+The variable will be undefined if returned from that function.

+If you manually allocate memory for a variable, then the contents of that memory will be usable until explicitly freed, and can be returned, referenced and modified by other parts of your code as needed.

+This is another reason why nodes for linked lists and other dynamic data structures are manually allocated.

 > 📘 [**Source and Further Reading**](https://stackoverflow.com/questions/18217525/why-or-when-do-you-need-to-dynamically-allocate-memory-in-c)